gruntwork-io/docs/docs/2.0/docs/patcher/concepts/grouping.md

 Patcher [report](/2.0/reference/patcher/#report) accepts a `--include-dirs` argument.
 When passed, this will cause `patcher report` to only output updates matching the glob pattern specified.
 This allows the developer to in essence limit the resulting PR to only a single environment.
 By invoking `patcher report` multiple times with different `--include-dirs` arguments, the developer can in effect create different PR worklfows for each environment.

-Patcher `report` outputs in JSON which can be manipulated or iterated over to achieve desired behaviors.
+Patcher `report` outputs in JSON which can be inspected or iterated over to achieve desired behaviors.

 ### Patcher Update